bugsbugsbux/jjj/README.md

 echo '>', (0 : 0), '<'  NB. creates noun from next lines and uses it
 A Multiline string.
-Make sure to put a space between the left arg and : because otherwise it is parsed as one of the functions _9: to 0: to 9: and _: as well as __: that ignore their args and just return their number.
+Make sure to put a space between the left arg and : because otherwise it is parsed as one of the functions __: or _9: to 0: or 1: to 9: or _: that ignore their args and always return their (negative) digit/infinity )
-)

 1 (4 : 'x + y') 2          NB. a one-line dyad